 As far as video, SDI and HDMI inputs support up to 1080p full-HD video at 60 frames per second.
 The integrated battery provides three hours of mobile use, and you can charge it from a vehicle cigarette lighter or an AC outlet.
 The unit is also compatible with Anton Bauer, V-Lock, PAG, and LiveU’s own batteries.

 Like other LiveU products, the LU500 integrates automatic packet recovery algorithms, error correction, and adaptive bitrates to maximize quality.
 Low latency video is ideal in a broadcast setting and for studio interviews.
 The LU500 is also fast to boot up, connecting to networks within less than a minute of startup.

 For pricing information for the LU500 and LU200e, contact LiveU directly.

 The 2014 Winter Olympics in Sochi, Russia provided a thorough testing ground for LiveU encoders.
 Some reporters went live more than 30 times each day using a single mobile LU500 live encoder unit, achieving HD-quality broadcasts by combining eight-cell network connections.

 Professional-grade LiveU encoders also include a “store and forward” mode ideal for reporters making footage available to a studio for use between minutes and hours later—perfect for a widespread, long-term sporting event like the Olympics.

 Using LiveU live encoders with Dacast

 LiveU encoders transmit video via the RTMP standard, which means they’re compatible with Dacast.
-To connect them with the Dacast streaming platform, you’ll need to gather a bit of information from your Dacast account.
-Here’s how that process works.
+To live stream successfully to the Dacast streaming platform using LiveU we invite you to review the following steps HERE.

 Here at Dacast, we want you to feel confident about the equipment and technology behind live streaming.
 We hope the information in this article helps you make informed decisions about your live streaming equipment.